 Why We Picked It: In addition to being an innovative credit card, the Barclaycard Ring Mastercard (which you can read a full review of here) also offers very low interest rates.

-APRs: This card offers a variable APR of 13.99% which applies to new purchases, balance transfers, and cash advances.
+APRs: This card offers an introductory APR of 0% for 15 months.
+After that, the APR is 13.99% Variable which applies to new purchases, balance transfers, and cash advances.

-Fee Overview: There are no annual fees, balance transfer fees or foreign transaction fees for this card.
+Fee Overview: an annual fee of $0, no balance transfer or foreign transaction fees for this card.

 Features: This is not just a credit card with low-interest rates — it also features an online community of cardholders who interact with Barclaycard’s community manager to oversee the features and policies of this card.
 Community members participate in forums that help decide the card’s terms and conditions as well as determine how to give back profits in the form of customer rewards or donations to charity.

-Why We Picked It: The Citi Simplicity card offers the longest 0% APR period on the market — 21 months for purchases and balance transfers.
+Why We Picked It: The Citi Simplicity card offers the longest 0% APR period on the market — 0%* for 21 months on purchases* and balance transfers*.
 (Full Disclosure: Citibank advertises on Credit.com, but that results in no preferential editorial treatment.)

 APRs: For almost two years, you’ll enjoy no interest charges on the balance you carry on your Citi Simplicity credit card (which you can read a full review of here).
-However, after that, the variable APR will be 14.49% to 24.49%, depending on your creditworthiness.
+However, after that, the variable APR will be 14.99% - 24.99% (Variable), depending on your creditworthiness.
 This is the highest rate on our list, so it’s important to keep this in mind if you think you may continue to carry a balance after the promotional time expires.

 Features: Not only will you cut back on fees and interest charges with this card, but you’ll get great purchase protection perks (like extensions on manufacturer’s warranties) and travel protection (like worldwide car rental insurance).